aio-libs/aiohttp/docs/api.rst

        An endpoint (client) is terminating the
-       connection because it has expected the server to negotiate one or more extension, but the server didn't return them in the response message of the WebSocket handshake.
+       connection because it has expected the server to negotiate one or more extension, but the server did not return them in the response message of the WebSocket handshake.
 The list of extensions that are needed should appear in the /reason/ part of the Close frame.
        Note that this status code is not used by the server, because it